ggrrrr/notification-system/README.md

 ## Api Interface

 The system is using EventBus interface, based on Apache Kafka Pub/Sub service.
-Please read EVENTBUS.md

 To send notificaiton message you need to `publish` a message to a Kafka `topic` with the following details: